paulrougieux/cobwood/paper/paper.md

 # Summary

+Managing forest ecosystem requires long term foresight of global wood markets.
+The underlying market data for all world countries and along many years is called macroeconomic panel data.
+The cobwood package proposes a data structure that facilitates the manipulation of panel data for forecasts and scenario analysis.
+The uses of country and time indexes enhances model readability because source code becomes similar to modelling equations used to describe the model in research papers.
+We illustrate the implementation of one forest sector model by reimplementing the cobwood version of the Global Forest Products Model (GFPMx).
+Cobwood represents panel data by using the N dimensional array package Xarray, which also includes the capability to save modelling output to NetCDF files.
+The enhanced readability will make it easier to inspect the source code of the model.
+The metadata on country, product, time dimensions and on units present in output files makes cobwood a better candidate to become the component of a greater modelling tool chain.

 # Statement of need

-Trees take many decades to grow, and wood demand is globalized.
-To help manage large forest ecosystems over the long term, decision makers need to know the global consumption and trade in forest products and to envision what could be potential future developments.
+Trees grow over many decades or centuries, and wood demand is globalized.
+To manage forest ecosystems, decision makers need long term forecasts of the global consumption and trade in forest products.
+They want to envision what could be potential future wood harvest developments according to different scenarios on the demand side as well as on the supply side of the markets.
 This is why forest economists have developed macroeconomic models of the forest sector.

 The following forest sector models are available at the global level: the Global Forest Products Model (GFPM), the EFI-GTM (European Forest Institute Global Trade Model), the G4M, The Global Forest Trade Model (GFTM).
-There are many other forest sector models at the regional or national level.
+There is also a variant of the GFPM called Timba.
+There are also many other forest sector models at the regional or national level.

+Model transparency is important to understand whether a model is fit to analyse a policy question, or whether it can be extended or modified for that purpose.
+Of course one should start with the research papers that go along with a model, but reading the source code leads to a much deeper understanding of the modelling system and it is necessary if one plans on extending a model to analyse new research questions.

+# Representation of panel data in other models

+The cobwood package emphasises model readability through data labelling.
+Inside macroeconomic forest sector models, market datasets are Generally structured with a country and a time dimension, this data structure is called **panel data** in econometrics.
+By market dataset we intent data on production, consumption and trade of a specific product such as roundwood, sawnwood, wood pannels, pulp and paper products.
-Within these models, macroeconomic datasets are structured with country and time dimension, this structure is called a **panel data** structure in econometrics.
-Typical representation in statistical modelling software lacks a labelled panel data structure, instead, they have partial data labelling with matrices or data frames floating around the modelling script.
-This makes these programs nicely concise, but harder to read for the uninitiated.
-See for example the Matlab source code of the GFTM, or the source code of G4M.
+Typical representations of market data in modelling software lack a consistent labelled panel data structure, instead, they have partial data labelling of matrices or vectors inside data frames in the modelling language or column names in a spreadsheet.
+While this can make some of these programs nicely concise, the obscurity of variable names and the lack of data labelling makes them harder to read for the uninitiated.
+See for example the source code of G4M, the Matlab source code of the GFTM, the source code of GFPM, or the source code of Timba.
+The different models have various degrees of readability which can be illustrated by looking at the way the macroeconmic demand for wood products is implemented.

+Figure illustrating the following points

+- 2D panel data  countries x time
+- 1D vector data elasticities
+- Arrow to the gfpmx_data model object which contains data only
+- Arrow to the gomx model object which contains the data and a modelling implementation in the form of equations.
+- illustration of the gfpmx["sawn"] dataset containing many data arrays
+- illustration of gfpmx["sawn"]["cons"] 2 dimensional data array

+# Representation of panel data with Xarray

 We have used the labelled data arrays from Xarray to represent panel data.
-This gives us the possibility to use the time and countries dimensions to write equations in python that are parallel to the mathematical equations in the sources paper.
-This similarity between equations and python code results in a results in a more readable implementation of the modelling equation.
+This gives us the possibility to use the time and countries dimensions to write python functions that look similar to the equations describing a model.

 On the output side, the data structure can be saved as NetCDF files, with added metadata labels on units.
 This provides a solid ground for reproducibility of analysis by other researchers teams.

-# Represent panel data with Xarray

-The cobwood package is extensible and can be used to represent different models, but the first version only contains one model: the Global Forest Products Model called GFPMx [@buongiorno2021gfpmx].
+The cobwood package is extensible and is meant to be used to represent different models, but the first version only implements one model: the Global Forest Products Model called GFPMx [@buongiorno2021gfpmx].
 The cobwood package contains a `GFPMX` object that represents global forest products consumption, production, import, export and prices of forest products.
 Each product is represented as a separate Xarray dataset.
 For example to get sawnwood data with an instance of that object, use `gfpmx["sawn"]`.
 Then within a product's dataset, for example sawnwood, access the two dimensional data array of consumption as `gfpmx["sawn"]["cons"]`.
 That array is a panel dataset with a year and a country dimension.
 Other arrays have only one country dimension, for example demand elasticities.
-Xarray auto aligns the dimensions when doing operations among arrays.
+Xarray automatically aligns the dimensions when doing operations among arrays.

-# Implement and run a model

-# Input Output
+# Input, output

-Input data can be taken from any source of table data which python can deal with.
+Input data can be taken from any source of tabular data which python can deal with.
 For example in the GFPMx model, data is contained in a single Excel spreadsheet file with different sheets representing consumption, production, import, export and prices of the major forest products available in FAOSTAT.
 An import script first converts these sheets